Zahra Kazemi

 Zahra "Ziba" Kazemi-Ahmadabadi (زهرا کاظمی احمدآبادی; 1948 – 11 July 2003) was an Iranian-Canadian freelance photojournalist.
 She gained notoriety for her arrest in Iran and the circumstances in which she was held by Iranian authorities, in whose custody she was killed.
 Kazemi's autopsy report revealed that she had been raped and tortured by Iranian officials while she was at Evin Prison, located within the capital city of Tehran.

 Although Iranian authorities insist that her death was accidental and that she died of a stroke while being interrogated, Shahram Azam, a former military staff physician who used his purported knowledge of Kazemi's case for seeking asylum in Canada in 2004, has stated that he examined Kazemi's body and observed that she showed obvious signs of torture, including a skull fracture, nasal fracture, signs of rape, and severe abdominal bruising.

 Her death was the first time that an Iranian death in government custody attracted major international attention.
 Because of her dual citizenship and the circumstances of her death, she has since become an international cause célèbre.
 In November 2003, Canadian Journalists for Free Expression honoured Kazemi with the Tara Singh Hayer Memorial Award in recognition of her courage in defending the right to freedom of expression.

-Biography
+Life and death

 Kazemi was born in Shiraz, Iran, and moved to France in 1974 to study literature and cinema at the University of Paris.
 With her son, Stephan Hachemi, she immigrated to Canada in 1993 and settled in Montreal, Quebec, where she later gained Canadian citizenship and became a dual citizen.
 She worked in Africa, Latin America, and the Caribbean and then more frequently in various Middle Eastern countries, including the Palestinian territories, Iraq, and Afghanistan.
 She visited the latter two countries both before and during the American occupation.
 Immediately before her traveling to Iran, Kazemi revisited Iraq, documenting the U.S. occupation.
 Recurrent themes in her work were the documentation of poverty, destitution, forced exile and oppression, and also the strength of women in these situations.